 Many hosting companies have multiple options of hosting styles.
 At Photocrati, we recommend Bluehost for our customers (who do not photograph adult oriented images) because of their highly rated shared hosting platform.
 What many don’t realize is that Bluehost also offers virtual private server hosting which provides more speed, security and flexibility for websites.
 Other hosts we like are WP Engine and Synthesis, who provide WordPress specific hosting and are regularly scan for security vulnerabilities.

-- Dreamhost – A very popular hosting solution, that is proactive when a hack is detected.
-They offer shared hosting, virtual private servers and private servers.
+- SiteGround – A very popular hosting solution, that is proactive when a hack is detected.
+They offer shared hosting, cloud hosting and more.

 - WP Engine & Synthesis – Great option for heavy WordPress users that want the highest security without separate security fees.
 Both use Sucuri for regular security checks.
 In addition, both offer built-in daily backups, similar to Apple’s Time Machine.
 The feature can be very useful if something goes wrong and you want to turn back the clock to the previous day.